-This book is a study of India’s political, diplomatic and security challenges faced by the changing geopolitical and security dynamics in the Middle East and North Africa.
+This book is a study of India’s political, diplomatic and security challenges caused by the changing geopolitical and security dynamics in the Middle East and North Africa (MENA) region.

-This book will be of interest to researchers, students and policy makers in the fields of international relations, India’s foreign policy, Asian studies, International studies, Comparative studies and Area studies of Middle East and South Asia.
+This book will be of interest to researchers, students and policy makers in the fields of international relations, India’s foreign policy, Asian studies, international studies, comparative studies and area studies of the Middle East and South Asia.

 Table of Contents

 List of Tables.
 Abbreviations.
 Acknowledgements.
 Introduction.
 Chapter 1: India, Arab world and the Arab unrest.
 Chapter 2: Arab Unrest, Regional Politics and Security Challenges.
 Chapter 3: Instability in the Arab World and India’s Response.
 Chapter 4: Arab Unrest and India’s Multilateralism.
 Chapter 5: Arab Unrest and Political Challenges for India.
 Chapter 6: The ISIS Challenge for India.
 Chapter 7: India, Arab Spring and the Non-Arabs.
 Chapter 8: Conclusions.

 Prasanta Kumar Pradhan is Associate Fellow and Coordinator of the West Asia Centre at the Manohar Parrikar Institute for Defence Studies and Analyses (MP-IDSA), New Delhi.